How-To: Buying Mountain Bike Sunglasses

 Important Features for Mountain Bike Sunglasses

-First and foremost, find sunglasses that have high contrast lens color.
+Contrast: First and foremost, find sunglasses that have high contrast lens color.
 The reason being is when you are going in and out of spots shadows can appear and high contrast lenses will allow for you to see clearer in those situations.
 It would almost be better you go too light with your mountain bike sunglasses versus going too dark.
-Oakley makes PRIZM lenses and Smith has ChromaPop lenses which are the top of the line lenses for mountain bike sunglasses.
+Oakley makes PRIZM Trail lenses which are designed specifically for a trail or mountain bike environment.
+These lenses are made to boost the contrast in the colors that your eye is most sensitive to while also filtering out the noisy, distracting colors.
+PRIZM Trail helps you to react quicker to your surroundings, making for a safer ride.
+Smith has ChromaPop lenses which are the top of the line lenses for mountain bike sunglasses.
 Photochromatic lenses, better known as transition lenses, are great for mountain biking because the lenses darken as more light comes in contact with the lens, and lighten as sunlight lessens.

 Features to Stay Away From